vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/keywords-and-reserved-words.md

 # Keywords

 Keywords have significance in nGQL.
 It can be classified into reserved keywords and non-reserved keywords.
+It is not recommend to use keywords in schema.

+If you must use keywords in schema:

-Non-reserved keywords are permitted as identifiers without quoting.
-To use special characters or reserved keywords as identifiers, quote them with backticks such as `AND`.
+- Non-reserved keywords are permitted as identifiers without quoting.

+- To use special characters or reserved keywords as identifiers, quote them with backticks such as `AND`.

 !!!
 Note